All Episodes

 Yeah.

-And um it's a very unfortunate situation.
+And it's a very unfortunate situation.

-If you can just give me your thoughts on that I'd appreciate it.
+If you can just give me your thoughts on that, I'd appreciate it.

-Well I mean the rationale that the Supreme Court used is that all schools should be uniform and that somehow these private schools were not uniform and weren't uniformly high quality.
+Well, I mean, the rationale that the Supreme Court used is that all schools should be uniform, and that somehow these private schools were not uniform and weren't uniformly high quality.

-Well it begs the question since the schools the kids were leaving were F-rated schools and the lowest performing in the state and within the public school district you know you have schools that have lots of resources in the sense that they have teachers with lots of you know high salaries and then low income teachers and you have huge discrepancies in the quality of public schools.
+And within the public school district, you know, you have schools that have lots of resources in the sense that they have teachers with lots of, you know, high salaries and then low-income teachers.

 There's no such thing as a uniform public school system.